-Once you learn the basics of the development environment, designing reports and managing projects is actually quite easy.
-The report designer includes a simple Report Wizard that can lead you through designing common reports.
-Tabular, grouped, cross-tab, and chart reports are relatively easy to build just by following the wizard prompts and perhaps setting a few properties.
+Once you learn the basics of the development environment, designing reports and managing projects are actually quite easy.
+Both report design tools include a simple Report Wizard that can lead you through designing common reports.
+Tabular, grouped, cross-tab, and chart reports are relatively easy to build just by following the Wizard prompts and setting a few properties.

-After a new report has been designed and tested, it can be deployed to a central report server where it will be available to all users through a simple web browser application called the Report Manager.
+After a new report has been designed and tested, it can be deployed to a central report server, where it will be available to all users through a simple web browser application called the Report Manager.

-Beyond wizard-built reports, many aspects of more complex reports may be managed by creating simple programming expressions.
+Beyond Wizard-built reports, many aspects of more complex reports may be managed by creating simple programming expressions.
 An expression builder guides the designer through the simple use of functions and logical expressions that may be used to modify colors, visibility, and formatting aspects and to perform calculations.
 Because the expressions in Reporting Services are based on Visual Basic .NET, the power of conditional expressions is virtually limitless.